gottacatchenall/thesis_proposal/README.md

 ## Preliminary Results

+1) we got a tree

 Transition to next chapter by discussing uncertainty in interaction prediction across space.

 # CH2 optimizing sampling of interactions

+This chapter quantifies the relationship between a given species relative abundance and the sampling effort needed to adequately understand this species distribution and interactions.

-This chapter discusses the effect of species relative abundance on samples of interaction data, and proposes a method for optimizing spatial sampling of a possible interaction between species as a function of the estimated distribution of both species.
+For a given sample of interaction data, and proposes a method for optimizing spatial sampling of a possible interaction between species as a function of the estimated distribution of both species.